The Jim Shaffer Group

-Our results are hard and measurable.
+Our results are measurable.

-Cut waste by 18 percent at an international baking company
+- Cut waste by 18 percent at an international baking company

-Decreased cycle time by 74 percent at a building materials company
+- Decreased cycle time by 74 percent at a building materials company

-Lowered turnover by 27 percent at a consumer goods company
+- Lowered turnover by 27 percent at a consumer goods company

 And on and on….